microsoft/kernel-memory/examples/211-dotnet-WebClient-Intent-Detection/README.md

 # Example: using the service for Intent Detection

-This example shows how intent detection could be achieved using Kernel Memory WebClient.
-First, we upload some intents with their samples to Kernel Memory.
-Then, we ask for the intent of some questions.
-Finally, we delete the memories we uploaded.
+This example demonstrates intent detection using Kernel Memory.
+Initially, intents - each with a name (e.g. “account-balance”) and associated examples - are uploaded to Kernel Memory.
+These examples help LLMs match user input to the corresponding intent name.
+Next, we query the intent of specific questions.
+Finally, the example code deletes the intents, although in a real application, these would be stored persistently, imported once, and updated as needed with new examples or intent names.

 ## Running the example locally